How Video Games Can Help Prison Inmates

-"When boredom kicks in, that's when people get edgy... but when there's a FIFA tournament going on, it brings people together."
+"When boredom kicks in, that's when people get edgy," said one prisoner, "but when there's a FIFA tournament going on, it brings people together."

-In February 2015, the BBC's Newsbeat strand – current affairs for teenagers, aligned with Radio 1 – ran an online article titled "The (surprising) things you're allowed in your prison cell".
-Amongst the items: sewing kits, musical instruments and video games consoles.
+In February 2015, the BBC's Newsbeat strand—current affairs for teenagers, aligned with Radio 1—ran an online article titled "The (surprising) things you're allowed in your prison cell," which included the items: sewing kits, musical instruments, and video game consoles.

-But video games have been a part of British prison life for several years now – not that they've slipped into the system without their share of critics.
-In August 2008, Mail Online bemoaned the £221,726 of Labour government money spent on Nintendos and the like.
+But video games have been a part of British prison life for several years now—not that they've slipped into the system without their share of critics.
+In August 2008, Mail Online bemoaned the £221,726 [$341,602] of Labour government money spent on Nintendos and the like.
 The piece quoted Conservative MP Nigel Evans: "Does being sent down for five years of hard PlayStation serve as rehabilitation or punishment?
 People will be outraged by this revelation."

 Of course, these reports, and the opinions contained within them, are incredibly ignorant.
 Console gaming in the prison system is an essential distraction for inmates who, if left without stimulation, can become confrontational, disruptive to the wider community, or self-harm.
 It brings prisoners together to help them not only bond with each other, to get through their sentences that bit smoother, but also to aim for something more, something better, than they had before they were incarcerated.